REGISTRATION

 Micki Washington, AIA, IIDA, LEED AP, NOMA

-Micki is a Global Strategic Programme Manager for Workplace at bp, where she leads workplace transformation initiatives across the Americas, helping organizations align their workplace environments with evolving workforce needs and future-of-work strategies.
+Micki is a Global Strategic Programme Manager for Workplace at bp, where she leads Workplace Strategy initiatives across bp's global portfolio, helping organizations align their workplace environments with evolving workforce needs and future-of-work strategies.

 A licensed architect and registered interior designer with more than 25 years of experience, Micki brings a unique perspective that bridges design, corporate real estate strategy, and employee experience.
 Prior to joining bp, she served as Principal and Regional Leader of Workplace at HOK, where she advised multinational organizations on workplace strategy and transformation.